A few weeks ago, I got a text from an American friend asking me one simple question: “How can I move abroad?”

 My point is that if you think you can’t afford grad school, maybe you can abroad.

 And after grad school, I got a job offer from a company in France – which never would have happened if I had done a similar master’s in the US and applied from there.
 It’s just too far away.
-Already being abroad (even if you’re in a different country from the job you want, as I was) shows that you’re willing to make a big move, and makes you much more appealing to employers abroad.
+Already living abroad (even if you’re in a different country from the job you want, as I was) shows that you’re willing to make a big move, and makes you much more appealing to employers abroad.

 10. Volunteer Abroad… With Caution.